Here's my vitae (sorry, pdf only) (app. 165K)

 Kids can train in Sudoku too; we offer 4x4 and 5x5 puzzles especially designed for kids.

-As a service to the community my colleagues and I publish a daily Sudoku puzzle 365/365.
+As a service to the community we publish a daily Sudoku puzzle (actually, two) 365/365.
 The puzzle is available here for your puzzle enjoyment.

 A book resulting from this effort is available at the independent publisher location: Puzzles Galore Volume I (Sudoku and other puzzles) or on Amazon.com

-A page with resources for sudoku designers is available here.
+A page (pretty old) with resources for sudoku designers is available here.
 It is a work in progress, please visit and contribute.

 Weather in Lexington right now available at Weather Underground: See it for yourself